 Potentially, Wi-Fi 6 can maintain fast individual connections even in a crowded air space, where there are many and many clients.

-Also, thanks to the use of more advanced quadrature amplitude modulation (QAM) — the way data travels over radio frequencies –Wi-Fi 6 has much higher ceiling speeds than Wi-Fi 5.
+Also, thanks to the use of more advanced quadrature amplitude modulation (QAM) — the way radio frequencies are manipulated –Wi-Fi 6 has much higher ceiling speeds than Wi-Fi 5.

 How about battery life?

-Battery life applies mostly to the client-side, and yes, Wi-Fi 6 clients will generally get better battery life, partly thanks to the higher speed.
-The client will take much less time, compared to older Wi-Fi standards, to deliver the same amount of data, hence uses less energy, comparatively.
+Battery life applies mostly to the client-side.
+And yes, Wi-Fi 6 clients will generally get better battery life.
+That’s partly thanks to the higher speed — a client will take much less time, compared to older Wi-Fi standards, to deliver the same amount of data, hence uses less energy.